Ericsson: Rebuilding and growing (2003–2018)

 The emergence of full mobile Internet began a period of growth for the global telecom industry, including Ericsson.
 After the launch of 3G services in 2003, people started to access the Internet using their telephones.

 Ericsson was working on ways to improve WCDMA as operators were buying and rolling it out; it was the first generation of 3G access.
 New advances included IMS (IP Multimedia Subsystem) and the next evolution of WCDMA, called High-Speed Packet Access (HSPA).
 It was initially deployed in the download version called HSDPA; the technology spread from the first test calls in the US in late 2005 to 59 commercial networks in September 2006.
 HSPA would provide the world's first mobile broadband.

 In July 2016, Hans Vestberg stepped down as Ericsson's CEO after heading the company for six years.
-Jan Frykhammar, who has been working for the company since 1991 will be stepping in as interim CEO as Ericsson searches for a full-time replacement.
+Jan Frykhammar, who had been working for the company since 1991 stepped in as interim CEO while Ericsson searched for a full-time replacement.
 On 16 January 2017, following Ericsson's announcement on 26 October 2016, new CEO Börje Ekholm started and interim CEO Jan Frykhammar stepped down the following day.